Chart Color Schemes

 Educational attainment in Newton aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 28.8%, significantly lower than the SA4 region average of 42.2%.
 Bachelor degrees are most common at 19.9%, followed by postgraduate qualifications (7.0%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 29.3% of residents aged 15+ holding them - advanced diplomas at 9.5% and certificates at 19.8%.
-Educational participation is high, with 26.2% of residents currently enrolled in formal education: 8.5% in primary, 6.2% in tertiary, and 5.7% in secondary.
+Vocational credentials are held by 29.3% of residents aged 15 and above, including advanced diplomas (9.5%) and certificates (19.8%).
+Educational participation is high, with 26.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education